citusdata/citus_docs/admin_guide/cluster_management.rst

 .. code-block:: bash

-  # Require password access to nodes in the local network.
-The following ranges
+  # Require password access and a ssl/tls connection to nodes in the local
-  # correspond to 24, 20, and 16-bit blocks in Private IPv4 address spaces.
+  # network.
+The following ranges correspond to 24, 20, and 16-bit blocks
+  # in Private IPv4 address spaces.
-  host    all             all             10.0.0.0/8              md5
+  hostssl    all             all             10.0.0.0/8              md5

-  # Require passwords when the host connects to itself as well
+  # Require passwords and ssl/tls connections when the host connects to
+  # itself as well.
-  host    all             all             127.0.0.1/32            md5
+  hostssl    all             all             127.0.0.1/32            md5
-  host    all             all             ::1/128                 md5
+  hostssl    all             all             ::1/128                 md5

 The coordinator node needs to know roles' passwords in order to communicate with the workers.
 In Citus Enterprise the ``pg_dist_authinfo`` table can provide that information, as discussed earlier.
 However in Citus Community Edition the authentication information has to be maintained in a `.pgpass <https://www.postgresql.org/docs/current/static/libpq-pgpass.html>`_ file.
 Edit .pgpass in the postgres user's home directory, with a line for each combination of worker address and role: